Thieurom/advent-of-code-2024/README.md

-# Advent Of Code Swift Template
+# Advent Of Code 2024